ursinbeeli/Breeding_Success_of_Red_Kites_Msc_Thesis/README.md

 # Determining the Breeding Success of Red Kites (*Milvus milvus*) using GPS Telemetry
 In my master’s thesis, the breeding behaviour of red kites (*Milvus milvus*) was analysed based on GPS point data collected by the Swiss Ornithological Institute.
 In particular, individual aspects of the breeding cycle were determined in order to evaluate the breeding success of red kites by developing a model that allows for detailed fine-tuning to account for the heterogeneity of behavioural patterns of individuals within a population.
+The model was also applied to movement data of red kites tagged in Thuringia (Germany) to evaluate the model's performance on birds living in a different habitat.
 The following is an overview of the R scripts created for this purpose and an explanation of their function.

 <br/>